-Status: SB 92 and SB 31 have passed the Senate and HB 231 has passed the House.
+Status: SB 92 passed the Senate on March 2 and the House on March 27.
+It now goes to Gov. Kemp’s desk for his signature.
+SB 31 passed the Senate and HB 231 has passed the House.
 HB 229 and HB 48 failed to advance in the House before Crossover Day.

 What would they do: Two bills (SB92 and HB 231) would create a new Prosecuting Attorneys Oversight Commission that could discipline or remove a prosecutor.
 Other bills make it easier to recall prosecutors (HB 229), make district attorney and solicitor general elections nonpartisan (HB 48) and require DAs to compensate the state for criminal cases taken over by the state attorney general (SB 31).